 Never call your child to come across the road.

 City of Parramatta runs a School Safety Program with local schools in the LGA to ensure the safety of school children and the public.
 The Program educates and encourages appropriate parking around School Zones and includes information about parking safely near schools, bus safety and crossing roads safely with primary school aged children.
 City of Parramatta is also developing maps around School Zone showing where drivers can legally stop.
+For more information visit The City of Parramatta - School Parking Finder.

 Find out more Road Safety around schools and school zones.